qq1012510777/cuDFNsys/README.md

 ```
 make
 ```
+and seversal executable files can be generated.

-After the compulation of QuickStartGuide, run it by
+After the compilation of QuickStartGuide, run one executable file by
 ```
 ./QuickStartGuide
 ```